Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

-On Monday, Max Muncy (.220 batting average in his past 10 games, with four doubles, two home runs, four walks and seven RBI) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+On Tuesday, Max Muncy (batting .275 in his past 10 games) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
 First pitch is at 10:10 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Red Sox.
+In his most recent game, he hit a home run while going 2-for-3 against the Diamondbacks.

 Max Muncy Game Info & Props vs. the Diamondbacks